 The Graduate Assistantship is the MA program’s primary source of funding for its students.
 Assistantships include a full tuition waiver plus a stipend of $12,500.
 While most Graduate Assistants will be assigned to a professor teaching a large section of an introductory course (typically ENGL 215), from time to time Graduate Assistants are assigned to help with faculty research projects.

 In addition to Graduate Assistantships, each fall semester the department will award a single student the Craig Sirles Masters in English Scholarship.
-This scholarship, begin in 2016, confers a one time payment of $2,500 to an outstanding first-year graduate student enrolling in the Masters Program.
+This scholarship, which began in 2016, confers a one time payment to an outstanding first-year graduate student enrolling in the Masters Program.
 All applicants for full-time fall admission are automatically considered for the Sirles Scholarship.

 If you are hired as a GA and you file the FAFSA, keep in mind the federal loan eligibility will be impacted by the funding of the GA Contract.
 Total resources from loans, grants, scholarships and GA funding cannot exceed the Cost of Attendance.